dvinubius/golang-subscription-app/README.md

 - handlers

 ## Data Models
-As opposed to using the repository Pattern, handler tests are use custom testmodels (db independent) which reflect the production models.
-Quite a lot of duplicated code, not optimal.
+As opposed to using the repository Pattern, handler tests use custom test modelConnectors (db independent) which replicate the interface of the production models.
+Quite a lot of duplicated code, expensive to maintain, not optimal.
+Definitely preferring repository model

 # Todo